Product Application

 Medicine Monash Health Faculty of Medicine, Nursing and Health Sciences School of Clinical Sciences at Monash Health

-study of samples from lanyards, identity badge surfaces and connections (eg, clips, keys, pens) were cultured.
+A study of samples from lanyards, identity badge surfaces and connections (eg, clips, keys, pens) were cultured.
 The study was conducted from July to August 2006.

 Germs Coat Hospital Badges, Says Study